Toneblock/balatro-NotJustYet/README.md

 This mod contains a slightly customisable **keybind** and **colour**.
 To change them, you can open the mod's **main.lua** and edit the variables directly.
 They are defaulted to '**lshift**' and '**GREEN**'

-Holding the keybind while scoring a winning hand will mimic vanilla behaviour, in cases where you want to avoid drawing more cards
+Holding the keybind while scoring a winning hand will mimic vanilla behaviour, useful in cases where you want to avoid drawing more cards

 # Installation